Tata confirms site for £4bn battery factory which will employ 4,000

 Councillor Bill Revans, leader of Somerset Council, said: “This is momentous for the county, its economy and for future generations.

-Investment minister Lord Johnson of Lainston said: “This is fantastic news for Somerset, and will create 4,000 direct jobs plus thousands more in the wider supply chain.
+Investment minister Dominic Johnson said: “This is fantastic news for Somerset, and will create 4,000 direct jobs plus thousands more in the wider supply chain.